wp-plugins/facebook-ads/readme.txt

 This plugin also lets you **automatically optimize your Ads** for better conversions, with the **Ad Buddy** system.

-Promote your posts and pages on Facebook directly from your Wordpress admin interface.This plugin lets you create Ads on Facebook that drive new customers with just a few clicks.
+Promote your posts and pages on Facebook directly from your Wordpress admin interface.
+This plugin lets you create Ads on Facebook that drive new customers with just a few clicks.

 **Why use Wishpond’s Facebook Ads plugin?**